'Ndrangheta: Organizational structure

-Blood family and membership of the crime family overlap to a great extent within the 'Ndrangheta.
-By and large, the 'ndrine consist of men belonging to the same family lineage.
-Salvatore Boemi, anti-mafia prosecutor in Reggio Calabria, told the Italian Antimafia Commission that "one becomes a member for the simple fact of being born in a mafia family," although other reasons might attract a young man to seek membership, and non-kin have also been admitted.
-Marriages help cement relations within each 'ndrina and to expand membership.
-As a result, a few blood families constitute each group, hence "a high number of people with the same last name often end up being prosecuted for membership of a given 'ndrina."
-Indeed, since there is no limit to the membership of a single unit, bosses try to maximize descendants.
+Within the 'Ndrangheta, membership in a crime family and blood relations are significantly intertwined.
+'Ndrine predominantly consist of individuals from the same family lineage.
+Salvatore Boemi, an anti-mafia prosecutor in Reggio Calabria, informed the Italian Antimafia Commission that membership is often acquired "for the simple fact of being born into a mafia family."
+While other factors may attract individuals to seek membership, and non-kin have been admitted, familial ties remain central.
+Marriages serve to strengthen relationships within 'ndrine and expand membership.
+Consequently, each group is often composed of a few core blood families, leading to situations where "a high number of people with the same last name often end up being prosecuted for membership of a given 'ndrina."
+Given the absence of membership limits within a unit, bosses may prioritize maximizing descendants to strengthen their group.

-At the bottom of the chain of command are the picciotti d'onore or soldiers, who are expected to perform tasks with blind obedience until they are promoted to the next level of cammorista, where they will be granted command over their own group of soldiers.
-The next level, separated by the 'ndrina but part of 'Ndrangheta, is known as santista and higher still is the vangelista, upon which the up-and-coming gangster has to swear their dedication to a life of crime on the Bible.
-The Quintino, also called Padrino, is the second-highest level of command in a 'Ndrangheta clan (name Ndrina), being made up of five privileged members of the crime family who report directly to the boss, the capobastone (head of command).
+The hierarchy within an 'ndrina includes various ranks.
+At the base are the picciotti d'onore (soldiers), expected to execute tasks with unquestioning obedience, until promotion to the level of cammorista.
+Cammoristi are granted command over their own group of soldiers.
+Above the 'ndrina level, but still within the 'Ndrangheta structure, is the rank of santista, followed by vangelista.
+Aspiring vangelisti are required to swear an oath of dedication to a life of crime upon the Bible.
+The Quintino, also referred to as Padrino, represents the second-highest level of command within an 'Ndrangheta clan (Ndrina).
+This level comprises five privileged members who report directly to the boss, known as the capobastone (head of command).

+During a 2018 trial in Toronto, former mobster Carmine Guido testified that the 'Ndrangheta is a collective of family-based clans, each with its own boss, operating within a unified structure and under a board of control.